geo-xst/spacecraft-vector-intersection/README.md

 # Spacecraft-Vector Intersection (SVI)

-This is a package that can accept any spacecraft 3D model and:
+This is a package that can take any spacecraft 3D model in .stl or .obj and:
 1) calculate the field-of-view of an instrument
 2) determine whether a vector intersects any part of the spacecraft
 3) plot (visualise) the 3D model